Slab has earned its place in the hearts of many teams for its robust knowledge base features.

 Confluence is a powerhouse for large teams and organizations seeking a robust knowledge management platform.

-Its structured hierarchy, comprehensive features, and extensive integrations make it a popular choice for managing vast amounts of information.
 A key feature of Confluence is its knowledge centralization, which centralizes company information, making it easily accessible and fostering collaboration.

 Key Differentiators from Slab: